chen4119/sambal.dev/content/doc/guides/collection.md

 </code>
 </pre>

-For example, for your blog, you will need a collection of your blog posts sorted by latest timestamp.
+For example, for your blog, you will need a collection of blog posts sorted by latest timestamp

 ```js
 {